thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 With a single screen, which we've had until now, you can always tell how the ship is moving because the position of the ship relative to the edges of the screen is always changing.
 But after scrolling is added, the ship will stay horizontally centered in the view most of the time, and without some sort of scenery other than the perfectly flat ground, it would be impossible to tell how fast you were moving relative to the ground.

 14.2.
-First, we'll increase the size of the PlaceDefault, and double its width.
+First, we'll increase the size of the PlacePlanet, and double its width.
 Since it was previously exactly the same width as the screen, this means the Place will now be two screens in width.

-Open PlaceDefault.ts and, in the constructor, replace the existing line that sets the size to double its width, like this:
+Open PlacePlanet.ts and, in the constructor, replace the existing line that sets the size to double its width, like this:

 	Coords.fromXY(800, 300), // size